vmware-archive/vmware-vcenter/docs/esx_vswitch_readme.md

             If the 'ensure' parameter is set to "present", then it calls the 'create' method.
             If the 'ensure' parameter is set to "absent", then it calls the 'destroy method.

-	name: (Required) This parameter defines the name of vSwitch to be created.
+	name: (Required) This parameter defines the name or IP address of the host to which vSwitch needs to be added.
+It also defines the name of the vSwitch to be created.
+If this parameter is not provided explicitly in the manifest file, then the title of the type 'esx_vswitch' is used.

+	vswitch: (Required) This parameter defines the name of vSwitch to be created.

 	host: (Required) This parameter defines the ESXi host IP or host name.

 	path: (Required) This parameter defines the path to the ESXi host.